maggieigkuo/Maggieigkuo/README.md

 As I continue my studies, I have gained valuable skills in Python conducting statistical analysis, data visualization, and analysis of pattern and trends.
 I am currently learning Tableau, SQL, and HTML to add more skills to my toolkit.

-The purpose of this repository is to showcase my skills and the projects I have completed so far.

 ## Projects